If you’re concerned about the care your pet is receiving, you are definitely going to want to read this article on how to find a great vet.

 That’s why this topic is so important to me.

-Having wanderlust means, among other things, having to leave my favourite vets and going through the pain of finding another.
-Sometimes it also means bad, even horrific experiences along the way.
+Having wanderlust means, among other things, having to leave my favorite vets and going through the pain of finding another.
+Sometimes it also means bad, even horrific, experiences along the way.

-The things that are important to me are:
+The things that are important to me when finding a veterinarian for my older dog are: